Doja Cat announces new album, 'Scarlet'

 Doja Cat‘s next album has finally been revealed.

-Last night (August 29), Doja Cat took to social media to reveal ‘Scarlet’, the long-awaited follow-up to her 2021 record ‘Her World’.
+Last night (August 29), Doja Cat took to social media to reveal ‘Scarlet’, the long-awaited follow-up to her 2021 record ‘Planet Her’.
 While further information surrounding the album has yet to be confirmed, Doja Cat did reveal that the album will arrive on September 22.

 See the album’s cover below.